cecil185/cecil185.github.io/_pages/about.md

 **📊 Data & Analytics**
 I write about the parallels I see between data work and other areas of life, like watercolor painting, and share insights about building truly actionable dashboards.

-**📚 Book Reflections**
-I explore how the ideas I encounter in books translate into real-world action and perspective.

 ### Get in Touch